ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

 Listed below are the output files of CMC with the variables printed out.

-output.dyn.dat
+initial.dyn.dat
 ---------------

-The **output.dyn.dat** files contains various theoretical quantities pertaining to the dynamical evolution of your cluster, such as theoretical core radius, total mass, central density, central velocity dispersion, etc. This file may be used to create, for example, plots of core radii or half-mass radii versus time
+The **initial.dyn.dat** files contains various theoretical quantities pertaining to the dynamical evolution of your cluster, such as theoretical core radius, total mass, central density, central velocity dispersion, etc. This file may be used to create, for example, plots of core radii or half-mass radii versus time